 - iMac pro: late-2017 or newer

-If you're Mac can handle macOS Mojave, great — but don't start yet.
+If your Mac can handle macOS Mojave, great — but don't start yet.

 2. Clean up your hard drive

-For such a huge back-up of every file you need, a manual selecting of the items you want or deleting the ones you don't think are necessary isn't going to work.
-You need a dedicated app, like CleanMyMac 3, that can sort through the trash and keep what's useful.
+For such a huge backup of every file you need, a manual selecting of the items you want or deleting the ones you don't think are necessary isn't going to work.
+You might need a dedicated app (my favorite is CleanMyMac X as it can sort through the trash and keep what's useful).

-CleanMyMac goes through every file on your system, saves the ones you need and deletes the rest.
+Such tools go through every file on your system, saves the ones you need and deletes the rest.
 You save space on your saved copies, time on copying and reinstalling, and, most importantly, you're not copying over old trash onto your new macOS.
-Note that during the full scan with CleanMyMac, on average users find about 74 GB of potential junk to remove.
+The developer states that during the full scan with CleanMyMac, on average users find about 74 GB of potential junk to remove.

 3. Back up your hard drive for a clean install

-It doesn't particularly matter where you save the files you want to keep, as long as you're certain you have a back-up.
-Once your Mas has been formatted, there's no getting those files back.
+It doesn't particularly matter where you save the files you want to keep, as long as you're certain you have a backup.
+Once your Mac has been formatted, there's no getting those files back.